sourcegraph/about/blogposts/gophercon-2019-detecting-incompatible-api-changes.md

 Two are _pointer_ methods: the receiver is a pointer to Number.

-We’ll call all the exported methods of a type its exported method set.
-There’s the exported method set of Number, and the exported method set of pointer to Number.
+We’ll call all the exported methods of a type its exported method set. there's the exported method set of Number, and the exported method set of pointer to Number.

 Now we’re ready for the compatibility rule on defined types.